 In 1885, a worker at an Austrian foundry split a block of Tertiary coal and found inside a strange iron cube.
-With an estimated age of 60 million years, this 785-gram object has a perfectly cubic shape and a central groove that completely surrounds it.
-Since then, the Wolfsegg Cube has been the subject of a debate involving geologists, archaeologists, and ufologists, without any consensus being reached on its origin.
+Estimated to be 60 million years old, this 785-gram object has a perfectly cubic shape and a central groove that completely surrounds it.
+Since then, the Wolfsegg Cube has been the subject of debate among geologists, archaeologists, and ufologists, with no consensus reached on its origin.

 Digital reconstruction and symmetry analysis through virtual photogrammetry 🧊

 To approach its study from a digital forensic perspective, we have generated a 3D model of the cube based on the scarce historical photographs and 19th-century metric descriptions.
-The virtual photogrammetry simulation reveals nearly perfect symmetry on its six faces, with a tolerance of barely 0.2 millimeters on its edges.
+The virtual photogrammetry simulation reveals near-perfect symmetry on all six faces, with a tolerance of just 0.2 millimeters on its edges.
 The central groove, 3 millimeters deep, shows uniform wear incompatible with natural geological processes.
-When comparing its surface texture with databases of metallic meteorites (such as Campo del Cielo), a total absence of the typical Widmanstätten patterns is observed.
+When comparing its surface texture with databases of metallic meteorites (such as Campo del Cielo), a total absence of typical Widmanstätten patterns is observed.
 The simulation of its burial in bituminous coal suggests that, if natural, the cube should show pyrite inclusions or compression marks that it does not possess.

 Lost artifact or 19th-century hoax?
 The paradox of artificial iron 🔍